jagomf/countries-map/README.md

 <countries-map [data]="mapData" (chartError)="error($event)"></countries-map>
 ```

-Your `error()` function is passed an event whose interface looks like this:
+Your `error()` function is passed an event which interface looks like this:
 ```ts
 interface ChartErrorEvent {
   id: string;